stevejay/middleengine-website/src/posts/2021-10-20-web-design-as-a-collaboration-between-designer-and-developer.md

 ## Introduction

-I recently read a Web developer job specification.
-It stressed the need for pixel perfect design implementations.
-I do strive to achieve this, but it relies on close collaboration between developer and designer.
+I recently read a Web developer job specification that stressed the need for pixel perfect design implementations.
+I do strive to achieve this, but ultimately it relies on a close collaboration between developer and designer.
 A Web developer cannot be a passive recipient of Web site designs.
 They should instead raise certain issues for discussion before work starts.
-These issues will be the focus for this post.
+These issues will be the focus of this post.
 Note that I assume the designer is using [Figma](https://www.figma.com) as that has been my recent experience.

 ## Use a design system